 Skip to Content

-Rabo De Toro Spanish Oxtail
+Rabo De Toro Spanish Braised Oxtail

 Rabo de toro or Spanish oxtail cooked in red wine & sherry until it is almost falling off the bone, I blend the sauce to create a thick gravy.

-Spanish Stewed Oxtail in Red Wine
+Spanish Braised Oxtail in Red Wine and Sherry

 The two pieces of beef that stand out for me are the ox cheek that I use in this beef cheek ragu and oxtail.